April 16, 2018.

 Automatic white balance is mostly true, of course, could have been wrong by the dominant colors in scene.
-When white color preference is on, relatively precise balance tungsten and LED light with color temperature about 3200 K. Significantly fails in the light of sodium lamps that reproduce the more intense and more into the yellow-green.
-Under certain circumstances, such as often when the sky is cloudy, images are in the form of an unpleasant yellow-green breath, which is difficult to repair.
+When white color preference is on, relatively precise balance tungsten and LED light with color temperature about 3200 K. Significantly fails in the light of sodium lamps, that reproduce more saturated and more into the yellow-green tones.
+Under certain circumstances, such as often when the sky is cloudy, images are with an unpleasant yellow-green tone, which is difficult to repair.
 This affliction affects most of the cameras fitted with Sony image sensors.

-↑ Unavailing attempts at at least a bit of a usable image.
-On the top is only cropped and levelled, in other ways not corrected photograph with Adobe Standard profile.
-In the middle the edited picture, it still is not right.
+↑ Unavailing attempts about at least a bit of a usable image.
+The top image is only cropped and levelled, in other ways not corrected photograph with Adobe Standard profile.
+In the middle is the edited picture, it still is not right.
 Below just for completeness the test of another white balance.

 ↑ Failing automatic white balance.
 The first and third photographs are unedited, the second and the fourth after corrections.
 Sodium lamps are probably troublesome for all cameras with Sony sensors.

 The dynamic range is sufficient in most situations.
-RAW has a margin of approximately 1 EV in shadows and lights compared to JPG, from which the histogram displayed in the camera is created, of course depending on the situation.
+RAW has a reserve of approximately 1 EV in shadows and lights compared to JPG, from which the histogram displayed on the camera display is created, of course depending on the situation.
 Shadows can be easy lightened, disturbing artifacts appear only in heavily underexposed parts.

 ↑ IN THE CHAPEL.
 Focal length: 40 (80) mm, exposure time 1/80 second, aperture f/2.8, ISO 6400.

 Second photograph is crop from 100% size at 150 dpi.